Magic-wei/easy_plot/README.md

 ## Contributing

 If you have any questions or ideas to improve it, just submit issues or PRs to this repo, and I would say thanks for your contribution.

+## Acknowledgement

+Thanks to Mr. Mie (咩先生) @科研充电宝 (one offical account on WeChat aiming at sharing various research tricks) to provide the original version of figure splicing based on which I improved and formulated the demonstration of fig_splice.